Paranoid2droid/cv/index.md

 <img class="project-picture" src="research_2.gif">

-* 2018: DSP-based Implementation of Near-field Acoustical Holography Algorithms
+* 2018: DSP-Based Implementation of a Real-time Sound Field Visualization System Using SONAH Algorithm

 Study techniques of near-field acoustical holography algorithms such as SONAH, develop real-time DSP systems to visualize sound field with details of evanescent waves.